let-def/cuite/doc/CAMLregion.md

 #####   Return values become explicit

-Now that all functions that interacts with the garbage collector take pointers, most offending code becomes impossible to write:
+Now that all functions that interact with the garbage collector take pointers, most offending code patterns become impossible to write:

 - functions returning void simply cannot be nested,
-- nesting a call to a function returning `value` where a `value*` requires taking the address of a temporary (`&get_field(x, 0)`), which is rejected by the C compiler.
+- nesting a call to a function returning `value` where a `value*` <!-- GS: ?? --> requires taking the address of a temporary (`&get_field(x, 0)`), which is rejected by the C compiler.

 To illustrate the benefits of this approach, let's take a look at how our `triplet` would look like: